 The beast lifts her by the stick.
 Her lopsided eye stares into his void face and sees nothing.
 No eyes no face no will no soul.
 Just blood and shadow.

-A gloved hand grabs her neck.
-She sees its eyes and screams and spits and cries.
+A gloved hand reaches out of view.
+She sees something soft and white in its gargantuan hands and she screams and spits and cries.
+The beast shoves her eye down her throat, her body offering only the meek resistance of vomit.
+It grabs her by the throat.
 The chopstick angles to the left.
-The hand angles the neck to the right.
+The hand angles herneck to the right.
 X-ray of spine flashes across her eyes.
 Snap.